webis-de/small-text/CONTRIBUTING.md

   - ```bash
     sphinx-build SOURCEDIR OUTPUTDIR -b linkcheck
     ```

 - Create a release on testpypi
+  - If successful:
+    - Create a new Zenodo version and update DOI in README.md
-  - If successful: Create a release on pypi
+    - Create a release on pypi
 - Create a release on github